‘Nurturing Individual Excellence’

 • Research using secondary resources

-Year 4 will use these books to consider and reflect upon the following ideas in PSHE:
+Year 4 will use this book to consider and reflect upon their mental health this term.

 History

-Our Autumn term history topic will be the Anglo-Saxons where we will consider the following questions:
+Our Summer term history topic will be The Victorians, where we will consider the following questions:

 Geography

-In geography in the Autumn term, we will focus our learning around rivers, linking this to our science learning on the water cycle.
-We will consider the following questions, as well as completing a river study:
+In geography in the Summer term, we will focus our learning around settlements, where we will consider the following questions:

 PE

-We will have PE on Mondays and Fridays, this term.
-Please send your child in with the correct PE kit on these days and ensure that long hair is tied back and any earrings are covered with micro-pore tape or removed.
+We will have PE on Wednesdays this half term.
+Please send your child in with the correct PE kit and ensure that long hair is tied back and any earrings are covered with micro-pore tape or removed.

 Useful information